microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 ## Prerequisites

+The Secure Document Extranet (SDE) is a platform that allows users to access secure documents.
+It is available through myMicrochip.
+All documents are under an active Non-Disclosure Agreement.
+In order to get setup on the SDE, follow the directions found [here](https://www.microchip.com/en-us/support/sde-user-guide).

 > **NOTE:** This project requires a non-public version of TA100 support.

 1. Follow [these steps](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ProductDocuments/SupportingCollateral/Secure-Documents-MyMCHP-00004722.pdf) to request secure documents on myMicrochip.